 In parts of the oceanic crust, chromium is typically found in elevated amounts at its base where gabbroic rocks predominate.
 Hydrothermal activity and element mobilization are generated by the creation of new magma from the subduction process, with gem deposition found sporadically and within numerous thrust faults created by compressional forces in the mélange.

-In ending our journey in North America, the longstanding epicenter of United States emeralds is in North Carolina.
+The longstanding epicenter emeralds in the United States is in North Carolina.
 Colombia and Zambia may have the best gemmy emeralds, and Brazil the largest, but those from the Tarheel State may have the most mystique to them.
-The deposits are split between two areas: 1) around the town of Hiddenite, and 2) the Crabtree Mine, outside of Little Switzerland 90 miles to the west, and the occurrences are vastly different.
+The deposits are split between two areas; around the town of Hiddenite, and the Crabtree Mine, outside of Little Switzerland 90 miles to the west, and the occurrences are vastly different.